Guide to Work, Study, Travel and Living Abroad

 All students in the BU Program live with host families.
 Eating dinner every night with my host mom and sister definitely helped improve my Spanish.
 In addition, living with a host family gives you a rare peek into the lives of a typical Madrid household.

-Three meals were provided each day, with the exception of Friday and Saturday dinners, for which we were given a stipend by the program coordinators.
+Three meals were provided each day, except for Friday and Saturday dinners, for which we were given a stipend by the program coordinators.

 A Friday night at El Tigre with friends.